Off The Clock

 You're not given a real lunch break.
 You eat at your desk, answer the phone, or handle customer issues during what you're told is your break.
 Your time isn't your own, so it's work time.
 Breaks interrupted by work tasks count.

-Your supervisor alters your time records after you clock out.
-Reducing hours you actually worked.
-Removing minutes you logged.
-That's wage theft, straight up.
+Your supervisor alters your time records after you clock out, reducing hours you actually worked, removing minutes you logged.
+That is a direct overtime law violation.

 You get a direct message from your boss at 9pm asking you to handle something.
 You do it.
 No compensation.
-The FLSA doesn't care that it's outside the office.
+The overtime law doesn't care that it's outside the office.
 If the employer knows (or should know) you're working, it has to pay.

-The FLSA uses a straightforward test: did the employer "suffer or permit" you to work?
+The overtime law uses a straightforward test: did the employer "suffer or permit" you to work?
 That means if your employer knew (or reasonably should have known) you were working, it has to pay you, even if you weren't officially clocked in.

-You're entitled to at least the federal minimum wage of $7.25 per hour.
+You're entitled to at least minimum wage.
+In Texas, that's the federal minimum of $7.25 per hour.
+Texas does not set a state minimum above the federal floor.
+In New Mexico, the state minimum is higher than federal ($12.00 per hour), so workers there get the higher rate.
 If you worked overtime (over 40 hours in a week), you're entitled to time-and-a-half for those extra hours.

 And here's the thing: I handle these cases on contingency.
 If there is no recovery, you pay nothing, not even the costs.